edwinm/bitstorm.org/weblogdata/weblog/2019-1/Prettier_the_Opinionated_Code_Formatter.md

 ##Exceptions

-The idea of â€‹â€‹Prettier is that there is one style that applies to everyone and that there aren't dozens of configuration options.
+The idea of Prettier is that there is one style that applies to everyone and that there aren't dozens of configuration options.
 But like any other program, Prettier is not perfect and after a while options to add exceptions were added.

 One of them is [jsxBracketSameLine](https://prettier.io/docs/en/options.html#jsx-brackets) that came because it was a dealbreaker to use Prettier at Facebook.